Stunning sea views with large balcony- two bed

 The holiday apartments are only a short distance from Torquay's beaches, marina and town centre.
 Benefiting from a thorough programme of re-development and refurbishment, Astor House now offers contemporary and elegant apartments in the heart of the English Riviera.

-Please dont worry if the property appears booked already, we have a wide range of one and two bed apartments in addition to the particular one shown on the calendar.
+Please dont worry if the property appears booked already, Plumlocations also have a wide range of one and two bed apartments in addition to the particular one shown on the calendar.
+Please note that this website is unable to accurately show short stay prices - please email for a specific quote.

-Plumlocations have great locations - stylishly furnished - Wifi - 24/7 access - family owned - inhouse team - available for any period from one day - one year.
+Plumlocations have great locations - stylishly furnished - free wifi - 24/7 access - family owned - inhouse team - available for any period from one day - one year.

 Torquay itself is very well located having a wide range of family and evening activities to keep all occupied and is also close to the beautiful South Hams and Dartmoor, a favourite with walkers.
 The cathedral city of Exeter and Plymouth are nearby with Cornwall only an hour away.